joshuatazrein/obsidian-developer-docs/en/Plugins/Editor/State fields.md

 ## Next steps

+In order to provide decorations from the Calculator plugin example, you will need to add another `StateField` which keeps a `DecorationSet` object (the changes to the document).
+To connect the two `StateFields`,

-Provide [[Decorations]] from your state fields to change how to display the document.
+Next, provide [[Decorations]] from your state fields to change how to display the document.